Qualification Vs Experience

-Nicky Morgan is in the press for ‘forcing’ an exam culture on 7yr old kids through “SATS” tests this week, sparking trade-union-esque walk-outs of parents and their children…(walking-out all the way to the local park in the sunshine yesterday).
+Justine Greening was in the press for ‘forcing’ an exam culture on 7yr old kids through “SATS” tests earlier this month, sparking trade-union-esque walk-outs of parents and their children…(walking-out all the way to the local park in the sunshine of last week).
 The cry was that tests and scoring at this age isn’t important and adds undue stress to the children.
-My 7yr old daughter took two of her three ‘tests’ at school yesterday; “They were fun, quite easy, and we got five minutes extra playtime which was amazing” was her summation.
+My 8yr old daughter took two of her four ISI Standardised ‘tests’ at school last month; “They were fun, quite easy, and we got five minutes extra playtime which was amazing” was her summation.
 Scared for life?
 Undue stress?

-The oxymoron of these play-park residing militant parents was that despite being anti-testing, the were highlighting the fact that Nicky Morgan (Secretary of State for Education), despite her Oxford Education, wasn’t a qualified Teacher and so wasn’t qualified for that job/those decisions.
+The oxymoron of these play-park residing militant parents was that despite being anti-testing, the were highlighting the fact that Justine Greening (Secretary of State for Education), with her Comprehensive Secondary Education, Second-Tier university and LBS MBA, wasn’t a qualified Teacher and so wasn’t qualified for that job/those decisions.
+She did however work in the real world at PricewaterhouseCoopers, GlaxoSmithKline and Centrica before entering politics.

 Lord Nash was criticised for opting for someone without that one-year PGCE (Post-Graduate Certificate in Education), opting instead for someone with experience, and arguably far greater experience than someone that spent a year at teacher-training college.
 Lord Nash went for Experience over Qualification.
 The Department for Education is relying on collective experience, rather than just qualification.